 AT A GLANCE

 I research modern Japanese art and visual culture.
 There are two main intellectual issues that I tackle in my work: (1) racial marginalization in and through visual culture and (2) the relationship between image and text.

-I teach a wide range of courses from surveys in Western Art to specialized topics in Asian Art such as Buddhist Art & Architecture and Global Japan: Art, Anime, & Visual Culture.
+I teach a wide range of courses from surveys in Global and Asian Art to specialized topics such as Japanese Woodblock Prints, The History of Photography, and Global Japan: Art, Anime, & Visual Culture.

 I further digital approaches and methods in both my teaching and scholarship.
 I have extensive training as a graphic designer and interest in using Global Information Systems (GIS) in Art History.

 Art history and visual culture are especially relevant in today’s world.
 I am invested in open-source practices and I write to reach out to audiences in and outside of academia.

 21 AWARDS, GRANTS, FELLOWSHIPS